 AS/RS Shuttles can operate on 1 level or can move to multiple levels.
 Shuttles are battery or capacitor powered and are intelligent enough to know when to recharge.
 When an item is requested, the shuttle will drive to the location of the product and retrieve its tote/carton.
 It will then take the tote/carton directly to a workstation or transfer it to a conveyor to convey the tote/carton to a workstation.

 Why Use a Shuttle:

-One of the most effective technologies available for case-sized storage and picking is Mini Load ASRS or Automatic Storage and Retrieval System.
-Your operation may require storage locations for a large amount of SKUs, but not have the floor space required for traditional carton-flow shelving to provide a pick face for all of these.
+One of the most effective technologies available for case-sized storage and picking is Mini-Load AS/RS or Automatic Storage and Retrieval System.
+Your operation may require storage locations for a large number of SKUs, but not have the floor space required for traditional carton-flow shelving to provide a pick face for all of these.
 Or possibly completed orders need to be buffered, and efficiently released and sequenced to a palletizer or some other value-added process.
-A Mini Load ASRS solution may be exactly what you need.
-Mini Loads can even be used to automatically replenish pick locations like carton-flow.
+A Mini-Load AS/RS solution may be exactly what you need.
+Mini-Loads can even be used to automatically replenish pick locations like carton-flow.

 A Mini-Load AS/RS utilizes a high speed, automatic crane that traverses a very narrow aisle of tall rack placing and retrieving appropriate cases or totes based on real-time operational requirements.
 These aisles can be 20-60 feet tall with aisles 50- 250 feet long.
 A customer can utilize a single aisle or many depending on the storage, rate and building requirements.
 There are many options that can be maximized to properly suit the application based on the product characteristics, rates, storage quantities, building structure, and constraints, etc. In general, Mini-Load AS/RS can achieve case rates of up to 100 dual cycles per hour per aisle depending on the application.